Wandalen/wTools/module/core/cli_fmt/docs/feature/002_cli_help_template.md

 **Backward compatibility:** When `option_groups` is empty and `options` is non-empty, the legacy `Options:` section renders unchanged.
 When `option_groups` is non-empty, the `options` field is suppressed — callers using named groups replace the flat list entirely.
 Callers that set only `options` and leave `option_groups` empty are fully unaffected.

 **Non-exhaustive data structure:** The content structure is marked non-exhaustive.
 Callers outside the crate cannot construct it with a struct literal; they must use the default constructor followed by field assignment.
 This is a compile-time enforcement of API extensibility.

+**Detail page template:** Alongside the overview template (`CliHelpTemplate`, which renders a whole binary's help), a second template renders a detail page about a single subject — one command or one parameter.
+Its data model is generic and domain-free: a labeled header (`{label}: {name}`, degrading gracefully when either half is empty), usage lines, description lines, an ordered list of named sections each holding option entries, and examples.
+Frameworks (not this crate) decide what the sections mean — a parameter page might carry "Type"/"Possible values" sections; a command page might carry "Parameters".
+This keeps cli_fmt free of any command-framework vocabulary while giving frameworks a shared, styled rendering target.

+**Detail page section rules:** A section with no entries is skipped entirely, title included.
+A section with entries but an empty title renders its entries as a bare block without a header line.
+Entry name columns pad to each section's own longest name — per-section independent, content-driven, with no configured floor (unlike the overview template's `cmd_name_width`/`opt_name_width` floors, a detail page's sections are small and self-describing).
+An entry with an empty description renders the name alone with no trailing whitespace.
+A fully empty data structure renders to the empty string — the detail template emits nothing it wasn't given, so callers can compose its output without defensive trimming.

+**Detail page shared emitters:** The Examples section reuses the same emitter as the overview template, so annotation rendering (`# text` when a description is present) and indentation behave identically across both templates — one convention, learned once.

 **Feature flag:** The `cli_help_template` feature flag enables this module (declared as `["std"]` dependency).
 Included in the default feature set when the crate is enabled.